matthew-z/R-net/README.md

 Note that validation score is higher than training because each validation has three acceptable answers, which makes validation easier than training.

 ### Future Work
+* Add BERT:  A preliminary implementation is in `configs/r-net/hkust+bert.jsonnet`
 * Add ensemble training
 * Add FP16 training